Public Shoot Day

 Things you should bring:

-If you have any questions, do not hesitate to email or call me and I will try to help you out as best I can.
-I keep club membership paperwork at the range on Public Shoot day so you have access to that and help with it by myself or one of our Safety Officers.
-You need a sponsor to join the club and attending Public Shoot day and being observed as a safe shooter by a Safety Officer is a great way to get a sponsor signature.
-Mention that you are thinking about joining and if you are safe during a public shoot a Safety Officer or I will sponsor you for membership.
-Often we have folks that come to Public Shoot that join the club after seeing our facility.
+If you have any questions, do not hesitate to email me and I will try to help you out as best I can.
+I keep club membership paperwork at the range on Public Shoot day so you have access to that and help with it by myself or one of our Range Safety Officers.
+You need a sponsor to join the club and attending Public Shoot day and being observed as a safe shooter by a Range Safety Officer is a great way to get a sponsor signature.
+Mention that you are thinking about joining and if you are safe during a public shoot a Range Safety Officer or I will sponsor you for membership.
+Often we have folks that come to Public Shoot Day that join the club after seeing our facility.